 The City has established a Flexible Benefit Amount for each full-time regular employee who is eligible to enroll in one of the PERS medical insurance plans offered by the City.
-The City's contribution to the Flexible Benefit A m o u n t contributed by the City are considered to meet the includes the current PEHMCA statutory Minimum minimum Employer Contribution contribution, which as of 1/1/2018 is one hundred thirty-three dollars (\$133.00) per month per current eligible employee who subscribes for coverage in one of the PERS medical insurance plans offered by the City.
-During the term of this MOU and until a successor agreement is reached, the Flexible Benefit Amount agreed to by the parties includes the PEHMCA minimum contribution(MEC) requirements of PERS.
+The City's contribution to the Flexible Benefit A m o u n t includes the current PEHMCA statutory minimum contribution, which as of 1/1/2018 is one hundred thirty-three dollars (\$133.00) per month per current eligible employee who subscribes for coverage in one of the PERS medical insurance plans offered by the City.
+During the term of this MOU and until a successor agreement is reached, the Flexible Benefit Amount agreed to by the parties includes the PEHMCA minimum contribution.